Author and Page information

 An example from the seas (originally mentioned here years ago but removed because the link to the story no longer worked), was described by National Geographic Wild in a program called, A Life Among Whales (broadcast June 14, 2008).

-- The massive reduction in the local whale population meant the killer whales in that region (that usually preyed on the younger whales) moved to other animals such as seals
+- The massive reduction in the local whale population meant killer whales in the region (usually preying on younger whales) moved to other animals such as seals;

 A scientist pleaded with park management not to cull and let nature take its course.
 Being against prevailing thought, they would not agree.
 In the end they agreed to let one park have its elephants culled, while the other would be left alone.